 - Group registration

 - Volunteer grants

-Selecting your target volunteer audience and getting the word out should be the top items on your checklist, but once you’re ready to take applications, look into online forms using registration software.
+Determining who your target volunteer audience is and getting the word out should be the top items on your checklist, and once you’re ready to start accepting applications, look into customizable online registration software.

-- The software should offer reporting tools so you can easily search through your data and pinpoint the information that you need.
+- Reporting tools so you can easily search through your data and pinpoint the information that you need.

-Customizing your application gives you the flexibility and convenience that you want.
-You’ll be able to view reports of everyone who has applied and even filter information to certain pieces of data that you’re looking for.
-This way, you’ll be able to efficiently sort through your applications.
+Customizing your application will provide the flexibility and convenience that you need.
+You’ll be able to view reports of everyone who has applied and even filter information to find specific data, allowing you to quickly sort through your volunteer applications.

 - Professional history